Home Link About Us Link Contact Us Link Catalog Link Feedback Link FYI Link PCG Ordering Link View Cart

 It is not enough that the stripe material made for your car is labeled “3M” on the backing paper or vinyl.
 All grades will have that, from bumper sticker to premium.
 But no grade of vinyl is labeled for quality level.

-The current, much-improved Premium 3M vinyl for commercial / automotive is 7725 Scotchcal series.
-It is the same vinyl as 3650, but has improved adhesive, and a plastic backing, instead of paper backing.
-This eliminates the problem of the stripe picking up a layer of paper backing when the backing is removed, which was a serious problem of 3650 series.
+The later, much-improved Premium 3M vinyl for commercial-automotive was 220 Scotchcal series.
+It was the same vinyl as 3650, but had improved adhesive, and a plastic backing, instead of paper backing.
+This eliminated the problem of the stripe picking up a layer of paper backing when the backing was removed, which was a serious problem of 3650 series.

-The vinyl-only thickness of 7725 is also 2 mil, just like 3650.
-The overall thickness with vinyl-adhesive-plastic is 3-4 mil.
+The vinyl-only thickness of 220 was also 2 mil, just like 3650.
+The overall thickness with vinyl-adhesive-plastic was 3-4 mil.
 That has not changed.
-7725 series is made in most of the Dodge and Plymouth stripe colors, except a very few rare ones.
+3M Scotchcal ElectroCut Film Series 7725 and 7125 premium 2 mil vinyl is made in most of the Dodge and Plymouth stripe colors, except a very few rare ones.

 The real reason for using calendered vinyl is cost.
-A 24 inch-by-50 yard roll of calendered vinyl is $104.78.
-The same size cast vinyl roll costs $367.22.
-The car owner is fooled into buying an inferior stripe / decal, while the stripe cutter / printer pockets the big difference in material cost.
+A 24 inch-by-50 yard roll of calendered vinyl is hundreds of dollars cheaper than the same size cast vinyl roll.
+The car owner is fooled into buying an inferior stripe or decal, while the stripe cutter and/or printer pockets the big difference in material cost.

 3M Comply vinyl has air channels, or ribs, which allow it to be applied without using liquid, and it can be applied over rivet heads.
 It is intended for customers of large and small decals, who have little or no experience applying them.
 The ribs will always show, and nothing will make them go away after the vinyl is installed.
 Touching the adhesive will reduce its adhesion.
 This peel 'n' press corrugated vinyl is incorrect in appearance for all automotive purposes.